dhimasdewanto/flutter_pattern_templates/README.md

 - For some reason, Flutter Web can't request html response (usually json, etc), which mean **link preview wouldn't work** because it can't get meta tag.

+- If you using map, consider only use key based on String.
+Don't use List as key.

 ## How to

 ### Add Secret Keys